cuga-rajal/supercar_plus/README.md

 scripts.

 New horn script merges previous touch and HUD versions.
 Touch the horn prim with your cursor or use HUD to honk.
+The old scripts will continue to work but we recommend upgrading.

+Following are new configuration options in the Config file added in v1.80:

 All car sounds are now configurable in the Config notecard.
 See comments in the NC for the sound settings.

 The script previously set slow or fast engine sound based on detected speed, and that threshold was not adjustable.
 It now sets the slow or fast driving sound based on the gear selected.
-A new config setting "aggressive_gear" sets the gear at or above which plays fast engine sound.
+A new config setting "aggressive\_gear" sets the gear at or above which plays fast engine sound.

-Two new settings "anim_fwd", "anim_idle" and "anim_fast" optionally allow
+Three new settings anim\_fwd, anim\_idle and anim\_fast optionally
-different driver animations while idle or moving forward.
+allow different driver animations while idling, moving forward. anim\_fast is an optional 3rd animation that can play when the gear is at or above "aggressive_gear".

 There is now one wheel script for the front wheels, and one for the rear wheels.
 Wheel scripts have improved support for cylinder prim wheels, and improved